-USES OF CUPPING
+BENEFITS OF CUPPING THERAPY

-Cupping can reduce inflammation at the cupping points, help improve swelling and pain, and stimulate the recovery process.
+Cupping can reduce inflammation at the cupping points, help to improve swelling and pain, and stimulate the recovery process.
 Cupping can also help stimulate the body to eliminate harmful substances through blood circulation and sebum.

 Cupping is indicated for patients with colds, bronchitis, and asthma.
 Cupping can reduce symptoms such as sore throat, chest pain, shortness of breath, and increase airway clearance.